commitizen-tools/commitizen/docs/tutorials/monorepo_guidance.md

 # Configuring commitizen in a monorepo

-This tutorial assumes the monorepo layout is designed with multiple components that can be released independently of each other, some suggested layouts:
+This tutorial assumes the monorepo layout is designed with multiple components that can be released independently of each other, it also assumes that conventional commits with scopes are in use.
+Some suggested layouts:

 ```
-library-a
-  .cz.toml
+.
-library-b
+├── library-b
+│   └── .cz.toml
+└── library-z
-  .cz.toml
+    └── .cz.toml
 ```

 ```
 src
-    library-b
+├── library-b
-      .cz.toml
+│   └── .cz.toml
-    library-z
+└── library-z
-      .cz.toml
+    └── .cz.toml
 ```

 Each component will have its own changelog, commits will need to use scopes so only relevant commits are included in the